MCBH & MCIL Connector Operation & Maintenance

 - If possible, reduce the amount of direct sunlight exposure on the connectors to avoid UV degradation.

-- If removing a frozen connector, wrap the connection with a cloth and apply hot water.
-After a minute or two, the connection will thaw and be flexible enough to remove.
+- Before removing a frozen connector, wrap the connection with a cloth and apply hot water.
+After a minute or two, the connection will thaw and be flexible enough to remove thereafter.

 - Before storage, ensure to conduct the same maintenance steps required before deployment.